 A Leveraged Lease is a lease arrangement that brings tax benefits to the lessor and lessee both.
-In this, the lessor borrows (full or partial) money to purchase an asset, and then lease that asset to the lessee.
-Depending upon the type of lease arrangement, the ownership of the asset still remains with the lessor or the lease provider.
+In this, the lessor borrows (full or partial) money to purchase an asset and then lease that asset to the lessee.
+Depending upon the lease arrangement type, the asset’s ownership still remains with the lessor or the lease provider.
 And in return for providing the assets on the lease, the lender receives the lease payment from the lessee.
 From the payment received from the lessee, the lessor keeps his share, and the balance is paid to the lender.
 In the event lessee makes a default in payment of regular lease premium/rentals, the lender has the right and privilege to take back or repossess the asset leased.

 Parties to the Lease